 Another method of getting your story into the hands of the right people is to email them directly.
 While we've mentioned this before, it can't be overstated.
 When done selectively and methodically, email pitches are a great way to get your story the attention it deserves.

 Lastly, blog about it.
-Highlight your story -- don't just regurgitate a press release -- on your blog, including images and/or video.
+Highlight your story -- don't just regurgitate a press release -- on your blog.
 And if you do land coverage, blog about that as well.